theochem/horton/doc/tech_ref_release_planning.rst

 * :py:mod:`horton.orbital_utils`
 * :py:mod:`horton.localization`

-In future release, we will report in this sectoin the API changes for the unstable parts.
+In future release, we will report in this section the API changes for the unstable parts.